Compare Mobile Plans

 Smartphones are an important necessity for most of us, making our lives simpler and communication easier, so if you need a new phone, it’s a hard purchase to put off.
 With so many devices released each year, it can also be hard to know what phone is best for you — not to mention how much money you should spend.

-Of the Australian phone buyers we surveyed in 2024, 62% purchased their phone outright, 23% purchased their new phone on a plan and 14% upgraded to a new phone with their current phone plan.
-Many Aussies (65%) also prefer to buy their smartphone in store, with only 34% opting to buy online.
+Of the Australian phone buyers we surveyed in 2025, 67% purchased their phone outright, 18% purchased their new phone on a plan and 14% upgraded to a new phone with their current phone plan.
+Most Aussies also prefer to buy their smartphone in store, whether they researched in store and bought in store (14%), researched online and bought in store (36%) or did not research but purchased in store (13%).

 While some brands remain competitive with cheaper and more affordable phones, Aussies are still paying a lot for their smartphones.
-The average price paid by those who purchased outright is now $818 (a drop down from the average outright price of $913 in 2023), while those who bought their phone on a plan are paying $71 per month on average.
+The average price paid by those who purchased outright is now $978.60 (an increase from the average outright price of $818 in 2024).
+Those who bought their phone on a plan are paying $74.50 per month on average in 2025, a slight increase from the $71 per month average in 2024.
+Of those surveyed, 42% set a budget and purchased their device within their budget.

-Price was the main purchasing factor for 22% of survey respondents, but over a quarter (26%) stated that the phone brand was their main factor in their purchasing decision.
-Just 8% of respondents chose their phone mainly for the camera quality.
+Price was the main purchasing factor for 22% of survey respondents, but over a quarter (27%) stated that the phone brand was their main factor in their purchasing decision.
+Just 11% chose their phone primarily for its features, while 8% of respondents chose their phone mainly for the camera quality.

 However, with each year comes a slew of phone releases and upgrades, which can be overwhelming for some.
-Of those surveyed, 40% said they had researched and/or compared brands and/or models before purchase, while 23% compared specs of models of the same phone lineup.
+While 11% of respondents think they would have been happier with a basic phone that cost less than the one they purchased, while 24% compared specs of models of the same phone lineup.

 While it’s pretty much an essential item for most of us to have, there is still a lot to think about before purchase.
 Here are some pros and cons you might wish to consider.